Advanced Manufacturing Certification

 - DoD credits

-Each veteran completing this program will be trained and IPC certified in the following skills:
+Each veteran completing this program will be trained and IPC certified in the following programs:

 - IPC-A-610 – Acceptability of Electronic Assemblies